 Robyn Rihanna Fenty was born February 20, 1988.
 She is a very recognized singer, actress, and businesswoman.
 She owns a makeup company named Fenty Beauty that focuses on a wide range of traditionally hard-to-match skin tones with formulas that work for all skin types and complexions.
 The entire operation is worth US $2.8 billion, of which fifty percent belongs to its CEO, Rihanna.
 She achieved those high numbers in less than 10 years which is a significant accomplishment, and many young people across the world see her as a role model to follow and admire.

-Problem Solving for Success
+Problem Solving

 At QPA, we pivot to enlighten minds just like Rihanna’s by enforcing ideas of business and service building in different areas of interest in entrepreneurship and startup tech classes.
 Our Entrepreneurship and Startup Tech classes encourage students to tackle community, school or societal issues.